CHAPTERS 49-51

 “How nice,” James muttered, weak and winded.
 “Thought a concrete floor was going to be it for me…”

 He managed to make it to the opposite wall, but he was afraid to look in the mirror.
 He instead focused on the faucet, insulating his hand with the sleeve of the sweatshirt before pulling the lever.
 The action sent deep, groaning pain stitching up his hand and arm.
-He cupped his stiff, fragile hands under the modest water stream and endured the pain in his back enough to bend over and bring the water to his lips.
+He cupped his stiff, fragile hands under the modest water stream and endured several types of pain in his back enough to bend over and bring the water to his lips.
 It cooled his dry throat like liquid hope.
 And for just a moment, he felt relief.

 He lifted his gaze to the small mirror above the sink, and that relief gave way to blank despair as he saw his reflection.
 The black stood out starkly against his pale skin.
 A curling stripe of it claimed the left side of his face, webbed and veiny at the edges as it ran over his cheek, down the side of his throat and under the collar of the sweatshirt.
 The ebony skin was smooth and cool to the touch, and everything else was swollen and tender, with burst blood vessels that were more black than red.